It’s important to understand the laws in New Jersey and how seniors have been affected

 There’s no doubt that patients need long-term care, as enrollment continues to build and costs continue to rise.
 With MLTSS, seniors in need can enjoy the benefits of a coordinated care plan and receive care at home or live in long-term care facilities that they would not be able to afford otherwise.

 If you have questions about MLTSS options for you or a loved one, don’t leave coverage and costs to chance.
-Get in touch with our team at NJ Elder Law Center to meet with one of our Certified Elder Law Attorneys who will oversee the Medicaid application process and ensure you receive the best care possible.
+Get in touch with our team at Elder Law Department at Goldberg Law Group to meet with one of our Certified Elder Law Attorneys who will oversee the Medicaid application process and ensure you receive the best care possible.
 Contact us today to learn more about our services.